drivet/website/content/blog/travel/new-york-chicago.md

 Chicago does not feel as claustrophobic as Manhattan.
 The streets are wider and the skyscrapers are laid bare in front of you like a metropolis-sized picnic made of concrete and steel, inviting you - nay, _daring_ you! - to gawk.
-The buildings look like they belong in a different era, for the simple reason that they _do_ belong to a different era, and it's almost as if your eyes begin to involuntarily develop the ability to see the world in sepia.
+The buildings look like they belong in a different era, because they _do_, and it's almost as if your eyes begin to involuntarily develop the ability to see the world in sepia.

+Drinking in Chicago feels a bit more rebellious than drinking in New York City, given the former's history.
+It's stupid - I mean, New York had Prohibition and gangsters too, but somehow they just don't stick out like they do in Chicago.
+New York just doesn't seem as gritty, which is weird because New York is so much dirtier than Chicago and New Yorkers honk their horns so much more.
+And yet, somehow, New York gives you the sense that anything is possible, while Chicago gives you the sense that the Man will always get you in the end.